Kenshiki Labs

 • Neurosurgery — observability.
 In Workshop: returned telemetry and repeat-pass behavior.
 In Refinery/Clean Room: local model telemetry and hidden-state probes.

-How Tiers Change the Proof Boundary
+How Tiers Change the Assurance Boundary

 • Workshop: shared Kadai or model API gateway.
 Full pipeline audit.
 L1–L3 evaluation (no hidden-state probes).